flenniken/collections/docs/collection-maker.md

 collection (from the initial 20), to determine their order, and to enter the descriptive text.

-Admin's will see an maker icon.
+Admin's will see a maker icon.

-You open the new collection from a dropdown menu and you make your changes.
+You edit the new collection by selecting it from the dropdown menu.
 The dropdown choices come from `get-new-collections` api which returns the local image folders that have cjson files.
 The cjson list comes from the `get-collection api`.

 Your edits change the cjson file.
 Your changes are saved automatically.